UPPER GREAT PLAINS TRANSPORTATION INSTITUTE

 The paper regards this prediction problem of predicting oil spacing units as choice-based prediction using maximum likelihood method.
 Twenty-year multi-period forecasting architecture is proposed for use in this study.
 State transportation agencies and legislators require long-term traffic estimations and cost analysis in order to make appropriate decisions and to justify strategic, long-term budget allocations.
 Thus, this study estimates drilling probability on each spacing unit using the maximum likelihood estimation in order to forecast truck movements with respect to frequency and paths for a 20-year period.

 About the Upper Great Plains Transportation Institute

-The Upper Great Plains Transportation Institute (UGPTI) is a research and education center at North Dakota State University which is guided, in part, by an advisory council composed of representatives of various organizations industries and agencies affecting or affected by transportation.
+The Upper Great Plains Transportation Institute (UGPTI) is a research, education, and outreach center at North Dakota State University which is guided, in part, by an advisory council composed of representatives of various organizations, industries, and agencies affecting or affected by transportation.